SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ## Retrieving an object using GET

-Now that you have created a client username, you can retrieve the object using an HTTP GET.
-The resource path for the `tutorialUser` client username created previously would be:
+Now that you have created a Client Username, you can retrieve the object using an HTTP GET.
+The resource path for the `tutorialUser` Client Username created previously would be:

     /msgVpns/default/clientUsernames/tutorialUser